toshi-koike-akino/qusic/README.md

 ## q~~c~~oncert: Quantum Concert

-Let's listen to how our *qusician* Alice, Bob, and Charlie would play the piano.
+Let's listen to how our *qusicians* Alice, Bob, and Charlie would play the piano.
 ...
 Coming soon.